enobufs/go-nats/README.md

 }
 ```

+> Depending on the type of NAT, it may take ~8 seconds.

 ## Public STUN servers
 STUN servers to use must support RFC 5780 (NAT Behavior Discovery Using STUN).
 Here's a list of public STUN servers that worked with go-nats as of Sep.
 13, 2019.